 This was followed by the "an armored vehicle is almost a necessity now" quote, so this seems to be why he believes it's a "necessity."
 But he had already admitted that Hoeppner was "never considered dangerous," so even if that argument held water in other cases, it doesn't here.
 If he's saying that cops need an armored vehicle so they can intimidate even people they do not consider dangerous, well, that seems like a good reason they shouldn't be allowed to have one at all.

 And remember why they were at the Hoeppners' house: to collect a judgment.
-The Hoeppners hadn't committed a crime, they just owed the city money.
+The Hoeppners hadn't committed a crime, they just owed money.
 I've never actually had to try to collect a judgment, and I understand it can be difficult—sometimes you have to seize and auction assets, garnish wages, or stuff like that.
-But apparently the city didn't want to bother with all that:
+But apparently the city [correction: it's much more likely that the police were responsible for the tactics—the city had been pretty patient overall] didn't want to bother with all that:

 Bean said deputies had to handcuff Hoeppner because he was not following all their instructions, but did eventually agree to pay the $80,000 judgment after a visit to a bank — accompanied by deputies.